Mayyim Hayyim operates according to seven basic principles that inform our actions and decisions every day.

 - Tz’niyut – Modesty

-At Mayyim Hayyim, we respect the privacy, modesty, and confidentiality of those who come to immerse, and offer certain hours for women or men exclusively.
+At Mayyim Hayyim, we respect the privacy, modesty, and confidentiality of those who come to immerse, and offer certain hours for women.
 We recognize that at the time of immersion, an individual is extraordinarily vulnerable.
-Our thoughtful and sensitive Mikveh Guides (male and female) are trained to help visitors feel safe and comfortable.
+Our thoughtful and sensitive Mikveh Guides are trained to help visitors feel safe and comfortable.

 - Ahavat Yisrael – Love of the Jewish People